 Person: “Oh!
 You left your husband?
 Why?
 Won’t he be lonely?
 Are you sad you left him?
 When will you have children?”

 These were all things I heard, all the time.
 I understand—there’s a genuine curiosity there that stems from cultural difference, and I always want to keep the dialogue open.
 I support answering all these questions.
 People I really liked in Japan asked me these questions.
 Japanese colleagues asked me these questions.
 And I would always dutifully explain, “Yes, we love each other, he supports me doing what I love, I travel a lot for work and because I love doing it, and just because I’m not home making babies doesn’t mean we don’t have a good relationship.”
 Basically.

 The worst might have been when I was conversing with someone, and when he asked how long we’d been married and I said, “Oh, about eight months.”
 He looked at me, eyes wide, and said, “I’d never let my wife leave in our first year of marriage.”
-YEAH BUDDY.
-THAT’S GREAT.
-HOPE MY TWITCH ISN’T SHOWING.
+YEAH BUDDY THAT’S GREAT.

 Anyway, all this to say—it was awesome when Fiona showed up, also female, also travelling solo for long periods of time, also with a loving husband back in North America.
 Hallelujah.
 Sometimes a person just needs to feel understood, you know?